Osei Tutu Senior High School

-Osei Tutu Senior High School is an all-boys senior high school located in Akropong in the Ashanti Region of Ghana.
-It is ranked among the best senior high schools in the Ashanti Region.
+Osei Tutu Senior High School is an all-boys Methodist senior high school located in Akropong in the Ashanti Region of Ghana.
+It is ranked among the best senior high schools in the Ashanti Region and in Ghana.

 Established in 1940 as one of the Royal Institutions in the Ashanti Region, Osei Tutu began as a boys’ boarding school to a training college before being converted into a secondary institution in the early 1970s.

 History

 Established in 1940 as one of the Royal Institutions in the Ashanti Region, Osei Tutu Senior High School (named after the founder of the Ashanti Kingdom Otumfuo Osei Tutu I), is seen as an epitome of the rich culture and tradition of Asanteman.

 The school was founded by the Methodist Church of Ghana and started as a Middle Boys Boarding School at a bungalow at the Freeman College, opposite the Wesley College in Kumasi.

 The school started with its first headmaster, Rev. Arthur W. Banks (M.A B.Sc).
 He was assisted by both Messrs A. C. Denteh and Eric Awua, with just 13 students.
 These students included: Charles Graham, one-time senior lecturer of KNUST Isaac Oguame Tenney (B.Sc, B.Com), former solicitor and advisor to the Bank of Ghana Peter Kofi (B.A, B.Com), and Black Stars midfielder and coach James Adjei.

 The school was moved to its current location at Asante-Akropong in 1948 under the leadership of J.G Quansa who was the then Manager of Avenida Hotel in Accra.
 Enrollment at the time was 120 boys and 5 teachers.
 The school was however closed down in November 1954 because parents could not afford the increase in school fees.

 On 24 November 1955, the school was reopened as a two-year Certificate 'B' Training College with the late A.K Folson as its first principal.
 This phase began with 60 students and 5 tutors.

 Folson was succeeded by C.K Yamoah, B.D (London), a one-time President of the Methodist Church on 20 September 1961.
 At the time, the student population stood at 160 with 7 tutors.

 The college later changed from a two-year Certificate 'B' to a four-year Certificate 'A' in 1965.
 On 22 September 1966, J.O.T Ansah B.A (Hons) D.A, E.d succeeded Yamoah as principal.

 In the 1972-1973 Academic year, when a number of Training Colleges in the country were converted into secondary schools, Osei Tutu Training College was affected and had to be run as a dual institution until the Training College component was phased out.

 J.O.T Ansah led the conversion of the school from a training college into a secondary school and was succeeded by Amo Polley, who was Vice Principal of the school.